Are you still using email as your primary communication channel?

 No doubt, it has been the standard way to exchange workplace messages for many years.
 But it’s not enough on its own these days, especially for connecting frontline workers to the rest of the organization.
 In fact, 60.8% of workers ignore emails at work.

 The good news is we have seen an influx of smartphones and cutting-edge employee communication apps hitting the market in recent years.
 These technologies make it easier than ever to make sure that critical internal messages reach your workforce.

-The right app has the potential to streamline workplace communications, improve employee engagement, and boost knowledge-sharing.
+The right app has the potential to streamline workplace communications, improve employee engagement, boost knowledge-sharing and foster a good digital employee experience.
 Choosing the wrong internal communication software, on the other hand, can waste a lot of time and send thousands of dollars down the drain.

 To help you with this decision, we’ve compiled a list of the best offerings available today.

 The following workplace communication apps provide reliability and flexibility to your workplace messages.
 Below, we’ll cover each app’s overview, core features, and potential downsides.